 Please follow the links below to access information and forms for J-1 Exchange Visitors and H-1B Visa holders.
-Email or call (707-826-4142) the Center for International Programs with any questions.
+Email or call (707-826-4142) International Programs at the College of Extended Education & Global Engagement with any questions.

 To view the Academic Affairs Policy on Support for Non-Immigrant Probationary Faculty, visit the Administrative Memoranda website.

-The Center for International Programs (CIP) is the official campus office for submission of visa applications.
-The CIP advises hiring units and international faculty on required documentation and provides advice and assistance.
+International Programs at the College of Extended Education & Global Engagement (CEEGE) is the official campus office for submission of visa applications.
+International Programs/CEEGE advises hiring units and international faculty on required documentation and provides advice and assistance.

 Here is some general information for the hiring unit and the international faculty member in getting the process started.